Trinidad and Tobago: Trinidad and Tobago Prison Service

 The country's prison administration is the Trinidad and Tobago Prison Service (TTPrS), it is currently under the control of the Commissioner of Prisons (Ag.)
 Hayden Forde, who replaced Carlos Corraspe, located in Port-of-Spain.
 The prison population rate is 292 people per 100,000.
 The total prison population, including pre-trial detainees and remand prisoners, is 3,999 prisoners.
 The population rate of pre-trial detainees and remand prisoners is 174 per 100,000 of the national population (59.7% of the prison population).
 In 2018, the female prison population rate is 8.5 per 100,000 of the national population (2.9% of the prison population).
-Prisoners that are minors makes up 1.9% of the prison population and foreigners prisoners make 0.8% of the prison population.
+Prisoners that are minors makes up 1.9% of the prison population and foreign prisoners make 0.8% of the prison population.

 The occupancy level of Trinidad and Tobago's prison system is at 81.8% capacity as of 2019.
 Trinidad and Tobago has nine prison establishments; Golden Grove Prison, Maximum Security Prison, Port of Spain Prison, Eastern Correctional Rehabilitation Centre, Remand Prison, Tobago Convict Prison, Carrera Convict Island Prison, Women's Prison and Youth Training and Rehabilitation Centre.
 Trinidad and Tobago also use labour yards as prisons, or means of punishment.